As an Amazon Associate I earn from qualifying purchases.

 Mixed Protein Pancake Batter – A smooth and thick pancake batter mixed with protein powder, Greek yogurt, and egg.

 • Pour a scoop of batter into a hot, greased pan.
 Cook over low to medium heat until the underside turns golden and bubbles form on the surface.
-Flip with a spatula and cook until both sides are golden brown—be careful not to overcook them.
+Flip with a spatula and cook until both sides are golden brown.
+Be careful not to overcook them.

 Pouring Pancake Batter into a Pan – A spoon spreading protein pancake batter onto a non-stick skillet.